 Find a course

-Tertiary courses (further education) are taught at universities and training organisations (including TAFE Institutes).
+Tertiary courses (further education) are taught at universities and training organisations (including private training organisations and TAFE Queensland campuses).
 Courses usually lead to a qualification which can range from a certificate to a doctoral degree.

 See what the qualification levels mean and how long you will need to study.

 - what job or career you would like

 - whether the course will help

 - where and how you want to study (e.g. full-time, part-time, online)

 - course costs (including books and other materials)

 - student support, welfare and guidance services offered

 Check to see if your preferred course has any entry requirements.
 This can include things like: